-Kerala Backwaters, Hills and Wildlife holiday is perfect to explore Kerala, India’s southern paradise.
-No doubt, Cochin with its narrow lanes, old building, this coastal town is the best starting point for your tour.
+Kerala Holiday.
+Explore it backwaters, hills and wildlife.
+No doubt, Cochin with its narrow lanes, old buildings is the best starting point for your tour.
 Besides misty laden hill stations (Munnar), exotic wildlife (Periyar) and lively backwaters (Kumarakom), will thrill every visitor.
 Situated along the shores of the Indian Ocean and the spice growing Cardamom Hills to the east, Kerala is by far the most beautiful and fertile part in India.
 Admittedly, a highlight of your tour will be an overnight stay onboard the houseboat in Alleppey.

 At a glance